Old Fall River Road

 Advisory Note: OLD FALL RIVER ROAD WILL BE CLOSED IN 2014.

-Endovalley Road and Old Fall River Road are open to pedestrian traffic only.
-The Roaring River Bridge is washed out, so visitors must cross through the stream - caution is advised and the water is COLD!
+Starting July 28 Old Fall River Road will be closed to all uses as major road repair starts.
+The Roaring River Bridge is washed out.
 Bicycles and pets on leashes are not permitted past the barricade on the road.

 The Old Fall River Road was the only road to Fall River Pass until Trail Ridge Road was built in the early 1930s.
 Today it is a one-way dirt road that runs between Endovalley and the Pass.
 It is narrow and has many switchbacks, but it is a beautiful and safe drive.